nanoporetech/modkit/advanced_usage.md

   -f, --sampling-frac <SAMPLING_FRAC>  Instead of using a defined number of reads, specify a
                                        fraction of reads to sample, for example 0.1 will sample 1/10th of the reads.
-      --no-filtering                   Do not perform any filtering, include all mod base calls in output.
-See filtering.md for details on filtering.
   -s, --seed <SEED>                    Random seed for deterministic running, the default is
                                        non-deterministic.
       --region <REGION>                Process only the specified region of the BAM when collecting probabilities.
 Format should be <chrom_name>:<start>-<end> or
                                        <chrom_name>.
   -i, --interval-size <INTERVAL_SIZE>  Interval chunk size to process concurrently.
 Smaller interval
                                        chunk sizes will use less memory but incur more overhead.
                                        Only used when sampling probs from an indexed bam. [default: